 - Excellent control

 - Multiple color options

 - Different colors vary in size

 Any of these five basketballs would be a solid choice for outdoor play.

-Whether you go with the Spalding, Under Armour, or the elusive Molten GM7, you will be enjoying one of the best basketballs designed for outdoor use — a ball that will last you through years of regular play, for hours at a time.
+Whether you go with the Spalding, Wilson, or Mikasa, you will be enjoying one of the best basketballs designed for outdoor use — a ball that will last you through years of regular play, for hours at a time.
 They are designed to be rugged, and to withstand the pounding that street basketballs inevitably take.
 Keep in mind, that there are also different sizes of outdoor basketballs – so choose accordingly.

-It’s hard to choose the best basketball brand, but the Molten GM7 Official Basketball reflects an international favorite which may well soon sweep across the United States.
+It’s hard to choose the best basketball brand, but the Wilson Basketball reflects an international favorite which may well soon sweep across the United States.
 It is already favored in basketball around the world, and while the occasional quick pump of air is needed to keep it in shape, the ball itself is extremely durable and fits comfortably in the hands.

 If you want to learn more, here’s an article on the difference between indoor vs outdoor basketball.